joelnewcomer/belton/wp-content/plugins/wpdiscuz/readme.txt

 * | Ajax button "Load More Comments" instead of simple comments pagination
 * | Lazy load wpDiscuz comments on scrolling
 * | Different comment date formats, reflects Wordpress date format settings
-* | Users can edit their comments (time-frame can be limited by admin)
+* | Logged in users and guests can edit their comments (time-frame can be limited by admin)
 * | Automatic URLs to link conversion in comment texts
 * | Automatic image source URLs to image (HTML) conversion in comment texts
 * | Long comment text breaking function ("Read more" button)